wechaty/jekyll/website/docs/api/contact.md

 ---
-description: All wechat contacts(friend) will be encapsulated as a Contact.
+title: Contact
 ---

-# Contact
+All wechat contacts(friend) will be encapsulated as a Contact.

 ## Classes